LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/projections.rst

 .. note::

    On Windows, the prj -file might NOT update with the new CRS value when using the ``from_epsg()`` -function.
-If this happens it is possible to fix the prj by passing the coordinate reference information as proj4 text, like following.
+If this happens it is possible to fix the prj by passing the coordinate reference information as proj4 text for EPSG:3035, like following.

    .. ipython:: python